-- Natural gas prices depend on economic growth and resource recovery rates among other factors
+- Natural gas prices depend on oil prices, technology improvement, and resource recovery rates

-- U.S. natural gas production is affected by oil prices through consumption and exports
+- U.S. natural gas production, use, and exports are affected by oil prices

-- Shale gas provides the largest source of growth in U.S. natural gas supply
+- Natural gas production from shale gas and tight oil plays leads growth in U.S. natural gas supply